Hamza-18/AI-TrafficControl/README.md

 # AI-TrafficControl

 This project is a simple yet effective demonstration of using reinforcement learning (specifically Q-learning) to optimize traffic light timings.
 It integrates with SUMO (Simulation of Urban Mobility) to simulate traffic scenarios, enabling us to train and test a Q-learning agent to improve traffic flow.

-Below, you'll find a detailed explanation of all the files and processes involved.
+## Motivation

+We’ve all been stuck at a red light, watching an empty intersection while traffic builds up behind us.
+It’s frustrating and wastes time, fuel, and energy.
+That got us thinking—what if traffic lights could get smarter?
+Instead of following the same fixed patterns, they could adjust based on actual traffic conditions.

+This project is our attempt to tackle that problem using AI.
+By teaching a program to manage traffic lights in a way that reduces waiting times and keeps things moving smoothly, we hope to show how technology can make everyday life better.
+It’s a simple idea with a big impact: fewer traffic jams, less stress, and more time for the things that matter.

+## How the Project Works

+#### Step 1: Setting Things Up
+We design a virtual traffic intersection with SUMO, a traffic simulation tool, using files to set up the roads (intersection.net.xml) and routes (intersection.rou.xml).
+Then we connect SUMO to Python using a library called traci so our code can control the traffic lights.

+#### Step 2: Creating the Brain
+We build a "smart brain" (a Q-learning agent in agent.py) that makes decisions on how to manage traffic lights.
+It learns what’s happening on the road (traffic states), figures out its options (actions), and gets feedback (rewards) on whether its choices helped or made traffic worse.

+#### Step 3: Running the Simulation
+The environment (env.py) runs the traffic simulation, showing what’s happening at the intersection in real time.
+The agent makes decisions based on this information and tries to improve traffic flow.

+#### Step 4: Training the Brain
+We use the train.py script to teach the agent over many rounds of simulation.
+It keeps getting better at making decisions by learning from its successes and mistakes.

+#### Step 5: Testing the Brain
+Once the agent is trained, we run the test.py script to see how well it handles traffic in new situations.
+This is like putting it to the test in a real-world scenario (virtually, of course).

+#### Step 6: Checking the Results
+Finally, we see how much the agent improves traffic compared to regular timed traffic lights.
+If it’s not perfect, we can tweak some settings (like how quickly it learns or explores new ideas) to make it even better.

 ## 1-agent.py